fondaTHEhonda/restaurantpage/README.md

     - Simply follow the instructions on this gist.
 EZPZ!
     - Recall that the source branch for GitHub Pages is set in your repository’s settings.

+The project is finished.
+It isn't great.
+Designed the aesthetics are not a strong suit.
+I'm more focussed on getting down the problem solving and creating the actual elements through Javascript.
+What looks good as far as styling will come with time and frankly, projects that I find more interesting.
+I'm not sure I understand the benefit of creating all of the HTML through Javascript.
+It felt like more work.
+Also, I forgot to put comments in any of this code.